 In some cases, you need to find the IP address of a printer (which is connected through the network) at your office or home.
 For example, when you need to install that network printer on a different computer or to troubleshoot the network connectivity of the existing printer.
 Though there are several ways available to find the IP of a network printer, in this guide you would learn how to find the IP address of a printer from Windows 10 and 8.1.
 Also, we mentioned a few more methods at the end of this guide.

 It is always recommended to have a static IP for a printer, so it will have an IP permanently.
-Therefore, whenever the printer or the DHCP server (Could be your Internet router) restarts, the IP of the printer will remain same.
+Therefore, whenever the printer or the DHCP server (Which could be your Internet router) restarts, the IP of the printer will remain the same.
 That will be easy to remember and track.
-We will mainly see how to get the printer IP from OS level from your Windows 10 or 8.1 laptop and desktop.
+We will mainly see how to get the printer IP from the OS level from your Windows 10 or 8.1 laptops and desktops.

 Steps to Find the IP Address of a Printer in Windows 10 /8.1

-1) Go to control panel to view the printers’ settings.
-To access it quickly and simply, search for ‘printers’ in search bar from Windows 8.1 charm bar.
-Windows 10 doesn’t have charm bar, you can simply search for ‘printers’ in the search option.
+1) Go to the control panel to view the printers’ settings.
+To access it quickly and simply, search for ‘printers’ in the search bar from Windows 8.1 charm bar.
+Windows 10 doesn’t have a charm bar, you can simply search for ‘printers’ in the search option.